Flourless Walnut Yule Log with Chestnut Filling and Chocolate Buttecream

 In a stand mixer fitted with the whisk attachment, beat egg whites, adding sugar a little at a time, until soft peaks form.
 On low speed, drizzle in egg yolks.
 Fold in dry ingredients by hand until just combined.

 Unroll cake and spread evenly with chestnut filling.
-Roll cake starting from edge of one of the short ends.
-Wrap in towel and chill for at least 20 minutes.
+Roll cake starting from the edge, making sure to roll tight enough so that the cake makes contact with the filling, but not so tightly that all the filling comes out.
+Wrap in a towel and chill for at least 20 minutes.

-Unwrap rolled cake and place on an overturned baking sheet with seam-side down.
+Unwrap rolled cake and place seam-side down on an overturned baking sheet.
 Frost cake with chocolate buttercream, working from top down onto sides; frost the ends as well.
 Using a fork, create bark-like ridges.
 Chill for at least 20 minutes.

-Dust log with confectioners sugar.
-Using a hot knife, slice one end at an angle, remove and attach to the top of cake.
+Using a hot knife, slice a portion of one end at an angle.
+Remove and attach to the top of cake.
 Use leftover frosting for spot coverage on slice.
-Transfer log to a serving platter.
+Using two offset metal spatulas, carefully transfer cake to a serving platter.
+Decorate cake with meringue mushrooms, adhering them with leftover buttercream.
+Shave a dark chocolate bar with a vegetable peeler, and decorate perimeter of platter with shavings.
+Dust the finished log with confectioners sugar.
 Yield: 10 to 12 slices.

 1/2 cup (1 stick) unsalted butter, room temperature

 Using the point of a sharp paring knife, carefully peel outer shells of chestnuts, leaving inner shells intact.

 Add peeled chestnuts to a pot of water with 1 tablespoon granulated sugar.
 Make sure chestnuts are covered with 1 to 2 inches of water.
 Bring to a boil and let simmer for about an hour or until chestnuts are knife tender.